-IMPORTANT: It is very important that the pistons in this engine are installed in the correct location and direction.
+NOTICE It is very important that the pistons in this engine are installed in the correct location and direction.
+Engine damage will occur if installed incorrectly.

 New pistons are stamped "UP."
 This marking should be turned toward the top of the crankshaft.